yihuacheng/Itracker/README.md

 ```
 python leave_train.py config/config_mpii.yaml 0
 ```
-This means the code running with `config_mpii.yaml` and use the `0th` person as the test set.
+This means the code will run with `config_mpii.yaml` and use the `0th` person as the test set.

 You also can run
 ```